 Holocaust Memorial Service

-We will honor the memories of our loved ones who perished in the Shoah, our beloved departed whose graves we cannot visit.
-Please join us to honor the memories and legacies of those we will always remember.
+To honor the memories of our loved ones who perished in the Shoah, our beloved departed whose graves we cannot visit, we will hold a special Memorial Service in the courtyard.
+Please join us to honor the legacies of those we will always remember.

 Our clergy is available to counsel members in times of personal need, including job loss, divorce, illness, or hospitalization.
 Contact Judy Simkin at firstname.lastname@example.org.